 Every research should be published in a peer-review journal with prior ethical approval.
 He J and co-workers had submitted their manuscript entitled, “birth of twins after genome editing for HIV resistance” to Nature as well as Journals of American Medical Association.

 However, both rejected their application for publishing their article due to serious ethical considerations and issues.
-Then he had presented their work, it was unpublished, having no scientific background.
+Then he had presented their work, which was unpublished and had no scientific background.

-That had created a major setback for the He J group.
+That had created a major setback for He J group.

-One should have to take prior ethical approval from the well-known organization before conducting research on human subjects.
+One should have to take prior ethical approval from a well-known organization before conducting research on human subjects.
 Ethical approval is compulsorily required in every country.